Want to find out who the best ethical banks are in the UK in 2021? Read on!

 Ethical Savings Accounts

-As well as the regular building societies and the Salvation Army’s Reliance Bank, there are some other notable inclusions.
-It’s important to bear in mind that with these options interest rates are not hugely competitive as they are unable to compete with the Big Five banks (Lloyds, RBS, HSBC, Barclays, and Standard Chartered), which own 85% of the banking sector and exert a lot of control.
+As well as the regular building societies, there are some other notable inclusions.
+It’s important to bear in mind that with these options interest rates are not hugely competitive.
+This is because they are unable to compete with the Big Five banks (Lloyds, RBS, HSBC, Barclays, and Standard Chartered.
+These banks own 85% of the banking sector and exert a lot of control.
 Not that interest rates are in great shape in 2021.

 Ethical Cash ISAs

 Ecology, Charity Bank, and Triodos top the ethical league table for Cash ISAs.
 The building societies are not too far behind on ethics, so don’t be afraid to check out building society offerings.

 If you’re looking for an ethical mortgage to fund an eco build then a mortgage from Ecology is the most ethical on the market according to Ethical Consumer’s list of ethical mortgages.
 If you’re looking for an ethical mortgage on a standard house then the most ethical option is to use a building society.
 Ones to try include Skipton, Coventry, Cumberland, or Kent Reliance Building Societies.

 Until recently I didn’t think you could get an ethical credit card.
 Then I discovered a wave of mobile-only app-based challenger banks that are beginning to roll out credit cards.
 This means you are no longer tied to the big banks for your credit needs.

 Again, like the challenger banks, these app-based credit card companies do not currently make large corporate loans or investments.
 They, therefore, do not directly fund industries like the fossil fuel industry.
 However, it is important to bear in mind that they may do so in the future.

 Jaja credit cards make credit simple.
 Their app and online-only banking system is designed to give credit card customers easier access, more control, and greater flexibility.